CoreCrafted-Network/docs/pages/01.getting-started/chapter.md

 # Getting Started

-Things you need to know before hetting started to playing!
+Things you should know before starting to play!